 Companies Need Structured Data

 Without the Data Warehouse, there is no officially sanctioned, vetted, governed, agreed to, “one version of the truth.”
 What we see in our Business Analytics practice is that Big Data trends are reinforcing why companies need a Data Warehouse, and are bringing in technology that makes them faster, easier and cheaper to build.
+Contact us if you’d like start your data journey.

 Author: Mark Hatting, Managing Director – Business AnalyticsOther articles you might be interested in: